 - Assign each student a number from one to five and have them sit in groups with others with the same number.
 Then project Slides 1 and 2 of MV Citizenship Resource 1.1 Intro to Human Rights and ask them to imagine they are one of the following, depending on their number:

-- As per the slide, tell students that it is 07 August 2005, a month after the bombings.
+- As per Slide 2, tell students that it is 7th August 2005, a month after the London bombings.
 Ask them how they feel, what they fear, and what they think should happen next.
-You may want to give them a few minutes to discuss it in the groups they share a number with, in character, before feeding back to the whole class.
+Discuss in their groups before feeding back to the class.

 - This activity could throw up lots of different thoughts and feelings.
 If necessary, take time to discuss these with students.
 The purpose is that they understand some of the conflicting pressures that followed the events.
 You might want to discuss the concerns of police to prevent future attacks, or fears in the Muslim community about increased Islamophobia, in the media and elsewhere.
 You could also highlight how different people in similar situations might develop very different responses.

 - Explain to students that in today’s session they will be learning about rights.
 Ask them which of the five people on Slide 2 have rights.
 The answer is all of them.
-Suggest to students that rights were not respected on 7/7, but that thinking about rights is a good way to make sure everyone is treated fairly in the way we respond to an event like this.
+Suggest to students that rights were not respected on 7/7, but that thinking about rights is a good way to make sure everyone is treated fairly.

 - Students may already have some familiarity with the concept of rights.
 In pairs or groups, ask them to write their own definition.
 They may find the words on Slide 3 useful to help them.

 - Show Slide 4 about the Human Rights Act, 1998.
 This protects the European Convention of Human Rights by UK law, and lists all the rights that we legally have as citizens of the UK.
-If students have previously studied the UN Declaration on Human Rights, you may wish to contrast the two documents.
-The main distinction between the UN Declaration and the Human Rights Act is that the HRA is UK law.
+The main distinction between the UN Declaration on Human Rights and the Human Rights Act is that the HRA is UK law.

-- Give each student an A4 copy of MV Citizenship Resource 1.1 Intro to Human Rights.
-Read it through and discuss any unclear terms.
+- Give each student an A4 copy of MV Citizenship Resource 1.2 Human Rights Act Articles.
+Read it through together and discuss any unclear terms.
 Then show Slide 5 and ask students to highlight which rights concern crime and punishment, and which concern politics and making change.
 Link back to 7/7 by asking them to identify which rights were not respected on that day (especially the right to life).
-There is also a thinking question on the Slide 5 as an extension for G&T students: “Can you think of any situations where our rights should be limited?”
+There is also a question on Slide 5 as an extension for G&T students: “Can you think of any situations where our rights should be limited?”

 - Show Slide 6 and explain that some rights are absolute while others can sometimes be limited.
-Ask students to guess which of the rights are considered to be absolute.
+Ask students to suggest which of the rights are considered to be absolute, and why.
 Slide 7: There are four: Article 2 (right to life), Article 3 (protection from torture), Article 4 (protection from slavery) and Article 7 (no punishment without law).
 What do the students think about, for example, the fact that there are not more absolute rights, or the selection of rights that are absolute?

 Phase 2: Human rights case studies